smaransrao/Cardiovascular_Disease_Data_Analytics/README.md

 Back end - Nodejs and Express
 Database - MongoDB with Atlas interface

+To run the application in local host, in two seperate terminals run:
+1. nodemon api/server.js //Starts nodejs backend server
+2. npm run proxy //Starts angular application

 Developer tips:
  - Application is best run on IDE like visual studio
  - If using MongoDB Atlas as the database interface, make sure to enter the correct credentials* in the dbconfig.js file provided in the api/app/config folder

 *You must first create an account in Atlas if you don't already have one and then create a database.
 After that you must import any dataset of your choice.
-Then you will be able to retrieve the credentials of the same database to link it with this application.
+Then you will be able to retrieve the connection string of the same database to link it with this application.

 ## Development server